DTV – Roman Yampolskiy on AI superintelligence, human extermination and simulation theory

 So that's what I'm saying.

-Something that can always guarantee safety no matter what the level of AI is, in terms of intelligence, in terms of interaction with other agents, malevolent agents, data sets.
+In this case, they're trying to create a perpetual safety machine, something that can always guarantee safety no matter what the level of AI is in terms of intelligence, in terms of interaction with other agents, malevolent agents, data sets.

 You're always ahead of those systems.